Electron-x/BmpHeaderViewer/README.md

 An open bitmap can be copied to the clipboard via the context menu of the thumbnail.
 A memory bitmap can be pasted from the clipboard via the context menu of the application window.

-For performance reasons, color management is only activated if the bitmap contains color space data and no transparent pixels.
-But you can use the context menu of the thumbnail to activate or deactivate color matching for this specific image.
+For performance reasons, color management is only activated if the bitmap contains color space data.
+Color management and transparency are mutually exclusive.
+You can use the context menu of the thumbnail to activate or deactivate color matching for this specific image.

+The program can also open JPEG files.
+This gives you more options for experimenting with color profiles.

 The font of the output window can be scaled with <kbd>CTRL</kbd>+<kbd>MOUSE SCROLL WHEEL</kbd>.